cosmos72/stmx/README.md

-In case you want to use the "latest and greatest" version directly from the author, in order to get the newest features - most notably hardware transactions - improvements, bug fixes, and occasionally new bugs, you need to download it into your Quicklisp local-projects folder.
+In case you want to use the "latest and greatest" version directly from the author, in order to get the newest features - most notably hardware memory transactions - improvements, bug fixes, and occasionally new bugs, you need to download it into your Quicklisp local-projects folder.
 Open a shell and run the commands:

     $ cd ~/quicklisp/local-projects
     $ git clone git://github.com/cosmos72/stmx.git